Treatment of Eating Disorders

-Eating disorders affect people of all ages, genders, races, and sizes.
-People may experience severe mental, physical, and emotional symptoms.
-Of all mental health disorders, eating disorders have one of the highest fatality rates making treatment for eating disorders crucial.
+People may experience severe associated mental health disorders as well as physical and emotional symptoms.
+Of all mental health disorders, eating disorders have one of the highest fatality rates making treatment crucial.

-What are the Different Types of Eating Disorders?
+What are the different types of eating disorders?

-Approximately 30 million Americans struggle with an eating disorder.
 There is a variety of eating disorders, but the Fifth Edition Diagnostic and Statistical Manual of Mental Disorders (DSM-5) recognizes the following as eating disorders:

-What is Anorexia Nervosa?
+What is anorexia nervosa?

-Individuals with anorexia nervosa restrict their food and calorie intake.
-Often it gets extreme and leads to starvation.
-Anorexia affects people of all body sizes.
+People with anorexia nervosa restrict their food and calorie intake.
+This eating disorder is characterized by an obsessive desire to lose weight and not eating a healthy diet.
+Often this leads to extremes, even starvation.
+Anorexia affects people of all body sizes. /span>

 - Feeling tired and weak